 Federal Pell Grants

 Available to undergraduate students only.
-Grants do not have to be repaid.
+Grants do not have to be repaid, except under certain circumstances.

 Federal Supplemental Educational Opportunity Grants (FSEOG)

 Given to students who demonstrate exceptional financial need.
 These grants are available to undergraduate students only and awards range from $100-$4,000.